dmbrownlee/demo/rhcsa/coursefiles/chapter0/lab0-2.md

 # lab0-2: Install the virtual lab environment
-## Sorry, this is only a placeholder for a lab that has yet to be written.
+## Sorry, this lab has not be reviewed recently and may contain outdated material, spelling and grammar errors, and/or poor markdown formatting.

 ![Image of construction sign](../images/ConstructionSign.png)